OpenMANET/atakmaps/readme.md

 This repo holds various ATAK-related map projects and may drift over time as different data/maps are used.
 Each project lives in its own folder under `projects/`.

 ## Projects
-- USFS MVUM — Motor Vehicle Use Map export to ATAK KML/KMZ (roads/trails, labels, access legend).
-Requires MVUM roads/trails shapefiles placed in `projects/mvum/inputs/`; see `projects/mvum/readme.md`.
+- USFS MVUM — exports Motor Vehicle Use Map data to ATAK-ready KML/KMZ with access legends; see `projects/mvum/readme.md`.
-- USFS Trails (non-motorized) — Exports the USFS TrailNFS_Publish dataset as per-state KMZs for hiking/bike/snow; motorized segments are filtered out because MVUM covers those.
-Input shapefile lives in `projects/usfs/inputs/`; see `projects/usfs/readme.md`.
+- USFS Trails (non-motorized) — per-state KMZs for hiking/bike/snow trails from TrailNFS_Publish, with motorized segments removed; see `projects/usfs/readme.md`.
-- Colorado CoTrip traffic cameras — built so ATAK users can view Colorado CoTrip camera feeds (https://maps.cotrip.org/list/events) in-app. `projects/colorado-traffic-cameras/cotrip.py` pulls all camera coordinates and HLS URLs from the CoTrip APIs into `co_cotrip_cameras.json`, and `convert_cot.py` turns that into a CoT mission package for ATAK.
+- Colorado CoTrip traffic cameras — CoTrip camera feeds packaged for ATAK data packages; see `projects/colorado-traffic-cameras/README.md`.
-- Colorado Hunting GMUs — export Colorado Game Management Units to ATAK KMZ; see `projects/colorado-hunting/README.md` for data download and run steps.
+- Colorado Hunting GMUs — Colorado Game Management Units exported to ATAK KMZ; see `projects/colorado-hunting/README.md`.

 ## Prebuilt maps (no build needed)
 - Latest release: <https://github.com/OpenMANET/atakmaps/releases>
-- `MVUM_states.zip` — per-state MVUM KMZs (472 MB).
-- `USFS_trails.zip` — per-state non-motorized USFS trail KMZs (252 MB).
-- `CO_GMUs.kmz` — Colorado hunting GMU overlay (7.37 MB).
-- `co_cotrip_cameras_mp.zip` — CoTrip camera data package (539 KB).
+- Each project README lists the prebuilt artifact to download (e.g., `MVUM_states.zip`, `USFS_trails.zip`, `CO_GMUs.kmz`, `co_cotrip_cameras_mp.zip`) and how to import it into ATAK.

 ## Links